Fredholm determinant representation of the Painlev\'e II $\tau$-function

-Theorem \ref{theorem:1} is the first step in deriving the Fourier series representation of Painlev\'e II tau-function obtained in \cite{ILP}.
-Series representation of the \tfn{} \eqref{tau_pii} can be obtained from the minor expansion of the Fredholm determinant on an appropriate basis.
+Theorem \ref{theorem:1} is the first step in deriving the Fourier series representation of the Painlev\'e II tau-function obtained in \cite{ILP}.
+A series representation of the \tfn{} \eqref{tau_pii} can be obtained from the minor expansion of the Fredholm determinant on an appropriate basis.
 A similar computation for the case of the Ablowitz-Segur solutions of \pii{} is worked out in \cite{HD}.
-Furthermore, we expect that the methods developed in this manuscript can be applied to some solutions of Painlevé I and IV equations.
-Finally, the study of the {\it inhomogenous} Painlev\'e II equation (\cite{Fokas}, Ch.x5)
+Furthermore, we expect that the methods developed in this manuscript can be applied to some solutions of the Painlev\'e I and IV equations.
+Finally, the study of the {\it inhomogeneous} Painlev\'e II equation (\cite{Fokas}, Ch.5)

-requires a significant extension of the techiniques developed for the {\it homogenous} Painlev\'e II equation \eqref{pii}.
+requires a significant extension of the techniques developed for the {\it homogeneous} Painlev\'e II equation \eqref{pii}.
 Indeed the parameter $\alpha$ which we set to zero in \eqref{pii} induces a monodromy at the origin and the ideas developed in this manuscript need a non-trivial generalization.
 The \tfn{} of the general solution of \eqref{inhom} has been expressed as a ratio of Hankel determinants in \cite{joshi2004generating}, \cite{DetPII}.
 Finally, we remark that the \tfn{}s of rational solutions of Painlev\'e equations have an interpretation not as Fredholm determinants, but as determinants of some special polynomials \cite{clarkson}. {\bf Acknowledgements.}\\ Thanks are due to Alexander Its, Marco Bertola, Oleg Lisovyy, Pasha Gavrylenko, and Tamara Grava for illuminating discussions and valuable suggestions.
-Part of the work was completed during visits to the Department of Mathematics and Statistics at Concordia University, and Department of Mathematical sciences at IUPUI, which were supported by H2020-MSCA-RISE-2017 PROJECT No. 778010 IPADEGAN.
+Part of the work was completed during visits to the Department of Mathematics and Statistics at Concordia University, and the Department of Mathematical sciences at IUPUI, which were supported by H2020-MSCA-RISE-2017 PROJECT No. 778010 IPADEGAN, INFN Iniziativa Specifica GAST.